PM Modi pays tribute to Rajiv Gandhi on his death anniversary

 -

-Prime Minister Narendra Modi Tuesday took to Twitter to pay tribute to former PM Rajiv Gandhi on his 28th death anniversary.
+Prime Minister Narendra Modi on Tuesday paid tribute to former Prime Minister Rajiv Gandhi on his death anniversary.

-"Tributes to former PM Shri Rajiv Gandhi on his death anniversary," Modi tweeted.
+"Tributes to former PM Shri Rajiv Gandhi on his death anniversary," Prime Minister Modi tweeted.

-This comes after Modi dubbed Rajiv Gandhi "bhrashtachari no 1" (corrupt no 1) at an election rally earlier this month.

-Hitting out at the former prime minister's son and Congress president Rahul Gandhi over his allegations of corruption in the Rafale fighter jet deal, Modi had said, "Your father was termed 'Mr. Clean' by his courtiers, but his life ended as 'BhrashtachariNo:1'."
+United Progressive Alliance (UPA) chairperson Sonia Gandhi, Congress president Rahul Gandhi and party general secretary for Uttar Pradesh East Priyanka Gandhi Vadra also paid floral tribute to Rajiv Gandhi at Veer Bhumi here on Tuesday morning.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)